henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 ## Outcomes

-After completeing the exercise, you should have a good understand the following:
+You have now successfully introduced a new feature into the repository!
+I hope that after completing this exercise you have a good understanding of the following:

 - What Git and GitHub are
 - Why they are useful for version control and collaboration, and